ChristineBrugger/A-declarative-data-augmentation-approach-for-predictive-process-monitoring/README.md

 ## Analyze Results
-To analyze the result, regarding the class-wise accuracy we provide the notebook _Analysis of Test Results_
+To analyze the result, regarding the class-wise accuracy we provide the notebook _Analysis of Test Results_ and the resulting figures in the folder _figures_.